nsacyber/RIM-Tool/docs/background/pc-rim.md

 signature will be a sibling element of the BaseRIMs SoftwareIdentity element.
 The secondary signature uses the Base RIM’s tagId as the SignedInfo Reference.

-The rim_tool does not directly support the creation of a secondary signature but will accept a secondary signature file created by a third-party application and insert it into a timestamp field within the Base RIM.
+The `RIM-Tool` does not directly support the creation of a secondary signature but will accept a secondary signature file created by a third-party application and insert it into a timestamp field within the Base RIM.

 ## Reference Integrity Manifest Specifications for a PC